Designicks/demostreaming/README.md

 <h6>Code is Well Tested, Reuseable and Maintainable.</h6>

-<p>2> Yes I could make some improvements to this submission as</p>
-<h6>As a User Interface and User Experience Developer I can think more better for this App, Since the given doc file has only limited information about this project.
-But I can make a it more better</h6>
+<h6>As a User Interface and User Experience Developer I can think more better for this App.
+This Web app can be improved more.
+I will work on it in future.</h6>

- <p>If I were allocated more time I would do it differently in a way that:</p>
- <h6>UI is the very first Factor that can make a Product Succed.
-Bcoz it is only a way for USERS to Interact with the Product/Project.
-So UI can be more Rich & Enhanced.</h6>

-<h6>A better Web App Flow can be plan.
-So that User won't get confuse anywhere during navigating project.</h6>
+<h6>Collaborate on this Project.</h6>